 1. Speed of Funding

-Probate can be a long process, often lasting months or even years.
-One of the biggest advantages of inheritance advances is the ability to access cash quickly, so the lender’s timeline is a key consideration.
+Probate is slow, but your funding shouldn’t be.
+One of the biggest advantages of an inheritance advance is the ability to access cash quickly.
+Therefore, the lender’s timeline is a key consideration.

-Look for a lender that provides approvals and funding within 24-48 hours.
-Some lenders, even claim to disburse funds within as little as three hours.
-Fast funding can make a significant difference, especially if you’re facing urgent expenses.
+Look for a lender that provides approvals and funding within 24 to 48 hours.
+Some lenders claim to disburse funds within as little as three hours.
+If you are facing urgent expenses, every hour counts.

 Questions to Ask: